-Carmelo Anthony Divorce: Is The NBA Star Trying To Win Back La La or Is The Split A PR Stunt?
+Carmelo Anthony Divorce: Is The NBA Star Trying To Win Back La La, Or Is The Split A PR Stunt?

 “They are done.
 He got this woman pregnant.
 La La was really upset.
 She knew he was messing around and they had a moment where they were going to call it quits, but Carmelo wanted to save it.”

 Meanwhile, Terez Owens has maintained his initial stance that the Anthonys, particularly La La, are currently engaged in a publicity stunt to make her appear to be a strong woman.
-The day after the split was announced the website posted pictures of La La’s ring-less pap shot and took a cheap shot at La La’s friend, Gabrielle Union.
+The day after the split was announced, the website posted pictures of La La’s ring-less pap shot and took a cheap shot at La La’s friend Gabrielle Union.

 “Maybe this is all for show and she will be right back with Melo in a couple of months just like Gabrielle Union took back Dwyane Wade when he had a baby with another woman.”